The Voice Kids (Portuguese TV series): Season 1 (2014)

-The first season of the series had three coaches: Anselmo Ralph, fadista Raquel Tavares, and internationally known Brazilian singer, Daniela Mercury.
-Premiering on 28 September 2014, Mariana Monteiro and Vasco Palmeirim were the hosts for the season and Rui Maria Pêgo was the Backstage host.
-On 14 December, the season ended with Diogo Garcia from Team Daniela declared the winner.
+The first season of the series had three coaches: Anselmo Ralph, fadista Raquel Tavares, and internationally-known Brazilian singer, Daniela Mercury.
+Premiering on 28 September 2014, Mariana Monteiro and Vasco Palmeirim were the hosts for the season and Rui Maria Pêgo was the backstage host.
+On 14 December, the season ended with Diogo Garcia from Team Daniela declared as winner.

 Season 2 (2021)

 The second season of the series had Marisa Liz, hip hop singer Carlão, pop singer Carolina Deslandes, and adults' season four winner Fernando Daniel as coaches.
-Premiering on 10 January 2021, Catarina Furtado was the host for the season and actress Bárbara Lourenço was the Backstage host for the Blind auditions and Battles.
-For the Live shows, digital influencer Fábio Lopes replaced her.
+Premiering on 10 January 2021, Catarina Furtado was the host for the season and actress Bárbara Lourenço was the backstage host for the auditions and battles.
+For the live shows, digital influencer Fábio Lopes replaced Lourenço.
 During the season finale, on 18 April, Furtado confirmed that the winner would represent Portugal in the Junior Eurovision Song Contest 2021.
-Simão Oliveira from Team Fernando won the season, making him the second stolen artist to win the show (overall), and eight months later, represented Portugal with the song "O Rapaz", placing 11th with 101 points.
+Simão Oliveira from Team Fernando won the season, and eight months later, represented Portugal with the song "O Rapaz", placing 11th with 101 points.

 Season 3 (2022)

-The third season of the series had Carlão, Deslandes, Daniel, and Festival da Canção 2020 participant Bárbara Tinoco as coaches.
-Premiering on 8 May 2022, Furtado returned as the host for the season and Lopes as the backstage host.
+The third season of the series had Carlão, Daniel, Deslandes, and debutant Bárbara Tinoco as coaches.
+Premiering on 8 May 2022, Furtado returned as host and Lopes as the backstage host.
 On 31 July, 14-year-old Maria Gil from Team Fernando won the season.
-On 10 August, RTP announced that runner-up Nicolas Alves would represent Portugal in the Junior Eurovision Song Contest 2022, due to Gil being born in 2007.
+On 10 August, RTP announced that runner-up Nicolas Alves would represent Portugal in the Junior Eurovision Song Contest 2022, due to Gil being born in November 2007.

 Season 4 (2023)

 On 3 December 2022, applications for the fourth season of The Voice Kids opened.
-On 8 January 2023, during the live show of the tenth season of The Voice Portugal, it was revealed that Aurea would replace Deslandes on the coaching panel, while Carlão, Daniel, and Tinoco continued as coaches.
+On 8 January 2023, during a live show of The Voice Portugal's tenth season, it was revealed that Aurea would replace Deslandes on the coaching panel, while Carlão, Daniel, and Tinoco would return.
+Furtado hosted the show for the third year in a row, while Catarina Maia was in charge of hosting the backstage.
+American-born Júlia Machado from Team Fernando won the season and represented Portugal in the Junior Eurovision Song Contest 2023.

+Season 5 (2024)

+On 15 January 2024, it was confirmed that Carlão and Tinoco would return as coaches for the fifth season.
+At the same time, it was confirmed that Cuca Roseta and Nininho Vaz Maia would replace Aurea and Daniel.
+Furtado hosted the show for the fourth year in a row, while Catarina Maia returned for her second year in charge of hosting the backstage.
+Victoria Nicole from Team Nininho won the season and represented Portugal in the Junior Eurovision Song Contest 2024.
+She finished in second place, Portugal's highest ever score.